pzqpzq/LSF_MDia/README.md

 ## Paper and downstream application

-**CLSR** appears in the ICML 2026 paper **[“When LLMs Develop Languages: Symbolic Communication for Efficient Multi-Agent Reasoning”](https://icml.cc/virtual/2026/poster/61557)**.
+**CLSR** appears in the ICML 2026 paper **[“When LLMs Develop Languages: Symbolic Communication for Efficient Multi-Agent Reasoning”](https://icml.cc/virtual/2026/poster/61557)** (ArXiv: [https://arxiv.org/abs/2606.29354](https://arxiv.org/abs/2606.29354)).
 The paper introduces **Communicative Language Symbolism Routing (CLSR)** as a test-time framework where multiple LLM agents autonomously invent, evolve, share, and route compact **Language Symbolism Frameworks (LSFs)** to improve the accuracy–token trade-off.

 **[Principia](https://github.com/pzqpzq/Principia)** is a downstream application direction of MDia: a **principle-first automatic idea discovery system** for research ideation, literature-grounded principle mining, and structured idea management.
 In Principia, MDia can serve as a reasoning substrate that improves the **reasoning-token frontier** while also encouraging LLM agents to create compact symbolic systems, reusable logic operators, and compressed reasoning chains.
 These machine-created dialects can help transform implicit reasoning traces into deeper, more structured, and more testable research ideas.